turtacn/ngcloud-installer/README.md

 ./build
 ```

-You can change proxy par
+In `build` script, there are ways to change proxy settings.

 ## DevOps